 Gasoline Loss Allowances—About one-half of the States allow the gasoline wholesaler and/or retailer a flat percentage allowance against the tax owed for losses in storage and handling or, in some cases, for both losses and the expense of tax collection.
 Since retailers sell fuel at a tax-included price, FHWA considers that the “lost” volume actually exists (While a State may choose to provide a loss allowance to motor fuel wholesalers and distributors, the gallons represented by this accounting entry are not actually lost; they are just not taxed by the State) and the gallons are used on the highways.

 Analyses of data from States that allow only actual losses to be claimed have shown that actual losses seldom exceed one-half of 1 percent.
-Where a flat percentage loss allowance is included in the State's legislation, FHWA will count all gallons subject to that loss allowance as gallons consumed on the highway in FHWA Tables related to attribution.
+Where a “flat percentage loss allowance” is included in the State’s legislation, FHWA uses a 1% factor loss allowance as gallons consumed on the highway in FHWA Tables found in the Highway Statistics series.
+However, these flat percentage losses are removed when applying the data related to attribution.
 FHWA will continue to direct States to report the loss allowance, where applicable, as some of the FHWA tables are meant to reflect actual State practices.
 Since the FHWA intent is to show the actual fuel volume that is used on the highways, appropriate adjustments will be made in the State data.
 The State should report all gallons subject to its loss allowance; and FHWA will make the adjustments described as part of its analysis.

 Note: FHWA spreadsheets automatically calculate data taking into consideration that loss allowances are normally negative numbers.
 Several States report loss data showing a negative number – presumably to indicate to FHWA that the data is negative.
 This creates a problem, however, since FHWA calculations already assume loss data is negative, so when States report negative losses, the automatic calculations add losses.
 Be sure when you are reporting losses that you do not report a negative number unless you really mean that the volume of fuel increased.
 The only possible reasons for reporting negative numbers are that the fuel expanded due to temperature increases, or that earlier monthly reporting was too high and needs to be reduced.
 A better way to handle the latter situation is to re-submit the appropriate monthly report(s) with revised loss data.